01 of 06

 This is not a courtesy that is associated with low-cost carriers.
 Remember, their business model charges for anything beyond basic transportation....
-Missed flights on budget carriers frequently carry a penalty.
+Missed flights on budget carriers frequently incur a financial penalty.

 This is a nebulous policy, and some airlines won't even talk about it.
 After all, they want you to buy refundable tickets at much higher prices.

 But airlines concerned about customer service frequently try to accommodate domestic passengers caught in these circumstances.
 Just remember: it's usually a discretionary policy, which means the decision to help you often depends upon the gate representative's decision and the availability of seating on the next flights.Continue to 3 of 6 below.